 9. The Fox and the Crow

-In a forest, a clever fox named Felix watched a crow perched on a tree branch with a delicious piece of cheese in its beak.
-The crow felt proud of its prized possession.
+In a quiet forest, a clever fox named Felix spotted a crow holding a tasty piece of cheese.
+The crow was proud of its treasure.

-Flattered, the crow opened its beak to sing, and the cheese fell to the ground.
-Felix quickly grabbed it and ran away.
+Felix wanted the cheese, so he said, “Your voice must be as lovely as your looks!
+Please sing for me.”
+Flattered by the praise, the crow opened its beak to sing—and the cheese fell to the ground.
+Quick as lightning, Felix grabbed it and ran away.

 Moral: Don’t be easily swayed by flattery and always stay humble.